-Academic Advisor - Assigned at start of first year, and should be consulted for all academic matters.
+Academic Advisor - Assigned at start of first year, but possibly re-assigned later on.
+Should be consulted for all academic matters.
 Can also discuss the prelim exam, finding a research advisor, personal difficulties that may arise, etc. Research Advisor ("Major Professor") - The professor who guides a student's thesis research.
 When the student advances to candidacy, the research advisor becomes the chair of the dissertation committee.
-Graduate Curriculum Committee (Student issues): 2021-22 Chair: Daniel Cebra - Petitions and exceptions to departmental policies.
+Graduate Curriculum Committee, Student issues: (2024-25 Chair: Steve Carlip) - Petitions and exceptions to departmental policies.